NoFishLikeIan/read-this/README.md

 - [x] [_How to turn the complex mathematics of vector calculus into simple pictures_](https://www.technologyreview.com/s/614704/how-to-turn-the-complex-mathematics-of-vector-calculus-into-simple-pictures/) - Really cool stuff, check the [paper](https://arxiv.org/pdf/1911.00892.pdf) out too, _Diagrams for vector calculus similar to Feynman's diagrams_

-- [x] [_Better intuition for information theory_](https://www.blackhc.net/blog/2019/better-intuition-for-information-theory) - An article on a realy nice set theory approach to information theory, mapping common concepts to set notation.
+- [x] [_Better intuition for information theory_](https://www.blackhc.net/blog/2019/better-intuition-for-information-theory) - An article on set theory approach to information theory, mapping common concepts to set notation.

 - [x] [_Adinkras and Nature_](https://web.archive.org/web/20160418235930/http://www.onbeing.org/blog/symbols-power-adinkras-and-nature-reality/2438) - A nice article explaining the construction of Adinkras and its relationship to mathematical concepts.